Swiss tax law publications and official documents on a desk

 The tax shield is a protective mechanism designed to prevent confiscatory taxation.
 The tax shield means that if your wealth does not generate sufficient income, your wealth tax will be limited/reduced.
 The best example is the Bernese tax shield.
 It calculates your wealth tax and looks at its return.
 If your wealth tax exceeds 25% of the return on your wealth, the shield applies and caps your wealth tax at 25% of the return on your wealth.
 In the absence of income, the minimum wealth tax is set at 0.24% (which corresponds to a hypothetical return on wealth of 0.96% p.a.).

-Which cantons have the shield?
+Which cantons have implemented a tax shield?

 Does it apply in the same way in all French-speaking cantons?